How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

 Rotoscoping with the roto brush tool is great for separating a person or a single object from the background in After Effects.
+But when separating trees, leaves, or clouds, or for sky replacement, I often find both of these methods lacking.

 Instead, I resort to using the Extract effect tool instead.
+This is also a handy tool for sky replacements.

-Here is a video that shows some of the steps mentioned in this article:
+First, here is a video that shows some of the steps mentioned in this article:

 1. Choose Your Footage Carefully – good and bad scenarios for using the Extract tool for separation

-Now, this method isn’t perfect either, and it works best if there’s a clear contrast between the foreground object you’re trying to separate from the background.
+This method isn’t perfect either, and it works best if there’s a clear contrast between the foreground object you’re trying to separate from the background.

 2. Duplicate the footage layer

-Duplicate the layer (Ctrl+D/Cmd+D) and rename the new layer to “bright” or “clouds”.
+Duplicate the layer (Ctrl+D/Cmd+D) and rename the new layer to “bright” or “clouds.”

 3. Apply the Extract Effect To Your New Layer

-Apply the Extract effect to your new layer (in this case the layer I name ‘Base Clouds’).
+Apply the Extract effect to your new layer (in this case, the layer I name ‘Base Clouds’).

-The Extract effect shows your footage as a histogram with the darkest parts on the left, and the brightest parts on the right.
+The Extract effect shows your footage as a histogram with the darkest parts on the left and the brightest parts on the right.

 Below the histogram is a thin rectangular box that fades from black to white.

-• Top left square = Black Point (the threshold for cutting out blacks)
+- Top left square = Black Point (the threshold for cutting out blacks)

-• Bottom left square = Black Softness (the “feather” of the Black Point)
+- Bottom left square = Black Softness (the “feather” of the Black Point)

-• Top right square = White Point (the threshold for cutting out whites)
+- Top right square = White Point (the threshold for cutting out whites)

-• Bottom right square = White Softness (the “feather” of the White Point)
+- Bottom right square = White Softness (the “feather” of the White Point)

 4. Drag the Black Point square so that only the clouds are visible

-Now drag the Black Point square to key out all dark areas so that only the clouds are visible.
+Now drag the Black Point square to key out all dark areas so only the clouds are visible.

 Now insert/create the object you want to appear behind the clouds but in front of the blue sky by placing the layer between your background footage (here: Base Footage) and the clouds layer (here: Base Clouds).

-Track your footage with the 3D-camera tracker and connect your object to a null if necessary.
+Track your footage with the 3D camera tracker and connect your object to a null if necessary.

 6. Set the White Softness to make a nice feathered edge on the clouds

-Now set the White Softness to make a nice feathered edge on the clouds.
+Now, set the White Softness to make a nice feathered edge on the clouds.

-Keying out and extracting dark areas such as branches or leaves are hard.
-And you shouldn’t expect it to always work.
+Keying out and extracting dark areas such as branches or leaves is hard.
+And you shouldn’t expect it always to work.
 The problem is that you often get a fringe or halo around each branch or leaf.

-This is because the light from the original surroundings and background of the video spills onto the edges of the branches and leaves.
+This is because the light from the video’s original surroundings and background spills onto the edges of the branches and leaves.

 You can try choking it with the Matte Choker, Refine Hard Matte, or Refine Soft Matte effects in After Effects (found under Effects and Presets -> Matte).

-Other things, I recommend trying is using the different color blending modes.
+Another thing I recommend trying is using the different color blending modes.

 You can also try placing the sky layer between your footage and a copy of your footage and then set the sky layer to Linear Burn and the track matte (TrkMat) to Luma Matte.